justsml/dans-blog/content/posts/2018-10-27--protect-your-tokens/index.md

 -----------------------------------

-**Note:** There are other Use Cases for environment variables.
-One of the biggest I didn't cover is for runtime configuration/feature flags!
+**Note:** There are other _Use Cases_ for environment variables.
+Some I didn't cover: CI/CD/testing, feature flags, and runtime configuration for special environments!